plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 To incentivize more of the site owners to ditch Google, we wanted to offer fair and affordable prices.
 And so we did.
 Our plans start at $6 per month and there's even a generous discount on annual billing.

 This price point is much more attractive to many site owners who have never paid for analytics and would never consider switching to an alternative if they had to pay 5x or 10x more.
-We aim to always keep a fairly priced entry point to give site owners of smaller sites a chance to de-Google too.
+We aim to always keep a fairly priced entry point to give owners of smaller sites a chance to de-Google too.

 ## Be flexible and adaptable in what you work on

-The first few months after I joined Plausible as a co-founder I spent 90% of my time on writing new content and reaching out to people and websites trying to get traction.
+The first few months after I joined Plausible, I spent 90% of my time on writing new content and reaching out to people and websites trying to get traction.

 More recently, as our marketing activities succeeded and we now have some traction, 90% of my time is spent on community management, public relations and customer support talking to people that reach out to us.

 At first, I wasn't sure if it was a good idea to reduce the amount of time I spend on proactive marketing activities and spend that time on the more reactive tasks.
 Now I see it as a natural part of the journey.

-The early work was focused on attracting so many people to discover and try Plausible and now they're coming in so we better treat them nicely and give them a great experience so they also stick with us.
+The early work was focused on increasing brand awareness and attracting people to try Plausible and now that so many people are showing interest, we better treat them nicely and give them a great experience so they also stick with us.

 And now people that try Plausible and have a great and useful experience transitioning from Google Analytics, they help drive the word of mouth and proactive marketing buzz for us.